 Tip 5: Pronunciation is key

 Even when it seems challenging, try to work on your pronunciation from the beginning on.
 Germans probably will understand you easier when your pronunciation sounds German.
-And if you once get used to speak incorrectly, it is hard to change this, later.
+If you once get used to speak incorrectly, it is hard to change this, later.

 I put a focus on pronunciation in my classes, because especially in the beginning I consider it super important.
 Learning in one-to-one makes a big difference to studying only with language apps, or in classes with many students.

 By following these tips, you will progress fast and be well on your way to becoming fluent in German.
-Together we can work on your skills and your German will be like a native soon.
+Together we can work on your skills and you will speak German like a native soon.